Unboxed-Software/solana-course/content/rust-macros.md

 -   Derive macros - `#[derive(CustomDerive)]`
 -   Attribute macros - `#[CustomAttribute]`

-This section will explain the three types of proc macros and provide an example of writing one.
-The mechanics of writing a proc macro are the same for all three types, so the example can be applied to any of them.
+This section will discuss the three types of procedural macros and provide an example implementation of one.
+The process of writing a procedural macro is consistent across all three types, so the example we provide can be adapted to the other types.

 ### Function-like macros